 If you think a team like this still has a chance, then the best time to bet on them to win the Stanley Cup will be at this point.
 However, if you’re looking at individual games, then the best time to place your bet will be when you have all the necessary information to make the most informed judgment on the outcome of the game.
 If there is a late change in the line-up and a crucial member of the team will miss out, then this could have a big impact on the final result of the match.

 It is essential to stay up to date with the latest results and injury news as both of these factors will have significant impacts on the way that a match may play out.
-But, as we mentioned, the best time to place a bet on the outright market would be when you can get the best possible NHL odds on the team that you want to bet on.
+But, as I mentioned, the best time to place a bet on the outright market would be when you can get the best possible NHL odds on the team that you want to bet on.

 Like many of the other sports, one of the most popular forms of betting in the NHL is on the money line.
 Betting the money line in the NHL is as simple as picking a side you believe will win.
 When you place a wager on a team using the money line, you are betting against odds, instead of a point spread.
 This basically means that whichever team you believe will win the game must, in fact, win the game but not necessarily by a point spread.